theopfr/somo/README.md

 - interactive killing of processes
 - JSON and custom format output
 - from ``netstat -tulpn`` to ``somo -l``
-- you can find all featues in further down
+- you can find all features in further down

 <br />